mbzuaiciao/K2-Risk/README.md

 ### Macro Scenario Parser
 - Drop a macro PDF into the Scenario tab or use `data/Macro_Research_Sample.pdf`.
 - The parser (via `pypdf`) extracts bullet points, infers rate/credit/FX/equity shocks, and pipes them through the portfolio sensitivities.
-- When scenarios are purely qualitative, enable *Gemini (cloud)* in Settings so the LLM can infer reasonable shock magnitudes (defaults stay deterministic if Gemini is unavailable).
+- When scenarios are purely qualitative, set `GEMINI_API_KEY` or `OPENROUTER_API_KEY` so the LLM can infer reasonable shock magnitudes (defaults stay deterministic if no LLM is configured).
+Provide `ADE_API_KEY` to have Landing AI ADE handle PDF parsing.
 - Customize the PDF structure for better extraction; the parser is heuristic and meant for demos.

 ### Notes
-- The reasoning engine can call Gemini for richer language output or fall back to the deterministic rules in `k2_reasoner/reasoner.py`.
+- The reasoning engine can call Gemini or OpenRouter for richer language output or fall back to the deterministic rules in `k2_reasoner/reasoner.py`.
 - Extend `run_counterfactuals` with custom scenarios or connect to real stress-test libraries.
+**Landing AI ADE (PDF parsing)**
+1. `export ADE_API_KEY="your-ade-api-key"`
+2. (Optional) override `ADE_MODEL` (default `dpt-2-latest`) or `ADE_ENDPOINT` if your org uses the EU endpoint.
+3. (Optional) `export ADE_SPLIT=page` to receive page-level splits.
+4. When ADE credentials are present, the Scenario tab uploads PDFs to ADE instead of using the local `pypdf` extractor; failures automatically fall back to the local parser.